All Episodes

 He's crazy as a fox.

-I mean, but this is this is my frustration.
+But this is my frustration.

-And a lot of the stuff earlier on in this campaign I thought was so unnecessary for him because he he's not that guy.
+And a lot of the stuff earlier on in this campaign I thought was so unnecessary for him because he's not that guy.

-This is this is not what you're going to see because this is not how he conducts his business.
+And I keep telling people: when the man takes the oath of office, this is not what you're going to see because this is not how he conducts his business.

 This is not how he lives his life.

-Who's gonna win the election?
+Who's going to win the election?

 Oh, I think Trump has the advantage right now.